-The target value of the 2014 CDU grants to each of the Named Executive Officers was approximately one-half (50%) of each officer's total 2014 long-term incentive award target value.
+The target value of the 2015 Performance Unit ("PSU") grants to each of the Named Executive Officers was approximately one-half (50%) of each officer's total 2015 long-term incentive award target value.

-Each CDU represents one share and is based on performance over a set performance cycle.
+Each PSU represents one share and is earned based on performance over a three-year performance cycle.
 In 2014, the Compensation Committee added a financial-based absolute metric of return on capital employed ("ROCE") to complement the existing market-based performance measure of total shareholder return of the Company relative to the Performance Peer Group.
-Performance is determined by comparing the Company's actual ROCE performance against the ROCE goal approved by the Compensation Committee, and relative TSR performance against the Company's performance peer group over the three year performance cycle.
+Performance is determined by comparing the Company's actual ROCE performance in the first calendar year of the performance cycle against the ROCE goal approved by the Compensation Committee, and measuring relative TSR performance against the Company's Performance Peer Group over the three-year performance cycle.
 Each of the two performance measures, total shareholder return and return on capital employed, are weighted equally in determining the earned award, with maximum performance in both measures resulting in an earned award of 200% of target.

-Threshold performance, with respect to total shareholder return, is total shareholder return ranking at or above the 25th percentile of the Performance Peer Group, at which 25% of the target award is earned.
+Threshold performance, with respect to total shareholder return, is total shareholder return ranking at or above the 25th percentile of the Performance Peer Group, at which 25% of the target award tied to this measure is earned.
 Performance ranking below the 25th percentile results in no award being earned with respect to total shareholder return.